mickymots/aws-lambda-xml-json/README.md

 A lambda function that converts XML to Json

+# mjar-reso-xml
+This is an AWS SAM project to deploy a lambda functions that reads an XML file from S3 Bucket and write to another S3 bucket in JSON format.

+### To Create a SAM Build

+* sam build

+### To Deploy SAM

+* sam deploy --guided

+***note*** you need to provide the name of source bucket and target bucket

+### Important note on S3 Bucket names

+ provide target bucket name as : <source_bucket_name>-target

+ e.g.
+  * source_bucket: metadata_source
+  * target_bucket: metadata_source-target

 # Short Summary
 Lambda Function Should
 1. Grab the XML "Metadata.xml" file from S3 bucket1.